Well, I did it.

 With clinician name in hand, I compulsively spazzed around on Google for about an hour, researching my referred physician.
 Specifically, I wanted a picture.
 I wanted to see the person I would share my grand revelations with.
 That, and I was horrified by the possibility of a too-young doctor with a red rubber “Asperger’s” stamp in his hand.

-Tyoma and I had a blast in the afternoon and everything went smoothly until the scheduled meltdown and timeout (him, not me!).
-Dinner was fixed for papa, Tyoma ate well, and the evening was jovial overall.
+Liev and I had a blast in the afternoon and everything went smoothly until the scheduled meltdown and timeout (him, not me!).
+Dinner was fixed for papa, Liev ate well, and the evening was jovial overall.

-At 7:53, right as Tyoma was winding down for sleep, Dr. T. called.
+At 7:53, right as Liev was winding down for sleep, Dr. T. called.
 I picked up the phone as if it was smoldering.
 Seized by anxiety, I suddenly could not recall the message I had left on his machine.
-What on earth I was thinking calling some other person for help!
+What on earth I was thinking, calling some other person for help!

 He continued, “This visit is for you.
 If you’d like to come in and talk about it, we can.”
 Maybe those weren’t his exact words, but the subtext behind them was warm and genuine.
 The angels switched to saxophones and I made an appointment for Wednesday.